sassoftware/sas-viya-tuning/configurations/platform-common/README.md

 # Tuning Scenario: platform-common

-This scenario covers many of the common tuning parameters applicable to nearly all Viya environments where there are a large number of users interacting with the system.
+This scenario covers many of the common tuning parameters applicable to nearly all Viya environments where there are a large volume of users interacting with the system at the same time.
+This can include interactive sessions through any of the Viya web applications, the sas-viya CLIs, or batch jobs running in the background.
 The set of parameters includes:

 * Large Deployment Tuning - increases the size of thread pools used for accessing the SAS Infrastructure Data Server to allow for higher throughput
 * LDAP Connection Pool Tuning - configures the connection pool used by Viya's authentication mechanism to allow for a higher number of concurrent user logins when connecting to an LDAP server.